-This edition of point-of-view examines in a very general way the existing framework for the taxation of expatriates in Nigeria.
+This article examines in a very general way the existing framework for the taxation of expatriates in Nigeria.
 It considers in brief the applicable tax rate, the portion of the expatriate income that is actually subject to tax, how the tax is calculated, when an expatriate would be deemed resident in Nigeria and how the tax filing is carried out.
 It is a general overview of the regime of expatriate taxation in Nigeria and not intended to provide legal or tax advice.

 With the recent global economic downturn, companies are increasingly focused on exploring business opportunities in regions with significant projected growth opportunities such as in Africa and Asia.
 Nigeria has been a target investment destination due to the recent stable political climate, immense population (currently estimated at over 165 million), and projected double digit growth rate.
 Ordinarily, to adhere to local laws and to pursue the business opportunities, such companies incorporate entities in Nigeria.
 However, such newly incorporated companies, which are predominantly staffed with indigenous citizens; do not always possess adequate knowledge, experience, or skill sets necessary to carry out the business for which the company has been formed.
 Accordingly, it is common for such companies to employ the services of international experts commonly referred to as “expatriates” to perform these essential services.